mylinuxforwork/dotfiles/README.md

 # Installation

+To make it easy for you to get started with the ML4W dotfiles, here's a list of recommended next steps.

+The package includes an installation script install.sh that will guide you through all steps of the installation or update process.

-The released dotfiles are tested with Arch Linux (recommended), Manjaro Linux and EndeavourOS.
+The released dotfiles are tested with Arch Linux (recommended), Manjaro Linux, Arco Linux and EndeavourOS.

-For Arco Linux users: It's possible that not all packages can be installed with the installation script.
-In case of missing packages please install them manually.
+For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update.

-To make it easy for you to get started with my dotfiles, here's a list of recommended next steps.
-The script will try to create a backup from an previous dotfiles installation.

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
 PLEASE READ THIS README until the end before starting the installation.

+The installation script will try to create a backup from an previous dotfiles installation.

 Please note: To get the default Linux folder structure incl.
 Downloads, etc please install the packages xdg-user-dirs and run xdg-user-dirs-update.